+Spending/Creamery Money

-Spending/Creamery Money All spending money was decided and paid for during the registration process.
+All spending money was decided and paid for during the registration process.
 This will cut down on forms and checks that need to be sent in.
 We will debit your son's account each time he uses it at the creamery, camp store, etc. Unused spending money will be returned to you at the end of camp or donated to the Blue Gray fund depending on what you chose in the application.
 If your son exceeds his spending money, we expect that you pay the amount when you pick him up at the end of the session.

-Packing List
+C Packing List

 PLEASE SEE APPENDIX B (pg.
 24) for a comprehensive list of what to bring to camp.
 In order to return laundry and misplaced items, all clothes must be marked with your son's name.
-Use a good permanent marking pen, an iron-on or sewn-on labels.
+Use a good permanent marking pen or iron or sewn on labels.
 Anything that will last the summer!
 Please label all athletic equipment as well.
-The list is for seven weeks, so adjust your packing to the length of your son's stay.
 Laundry is done at least once a week for each cabin.